Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

 For example, it is a long-standing principle of experimental design to test a hypothesis with multiple stimuli, and statistically quantify the stimulus effect to estimate generalizability \citep[e.g.][]{clark1973language}.
 However, many other experiment features---even exact task formulations such as multi-arm bandit tasks---are often preserved within a paper, or even across an entire literature.
 Just like testing a hypothesis with a single stimulus, this limited variation poses challenges for generalizability \citep{eckstein2022interpretation}---especially because the way that researchers operationalize a theory can substantially affect their conclusions \citep[e.g.][]{holzmeister2024heterogeneity,schweinsberg2021same,strickland2012experimenter}.
 While naturalistic variation cannot resolve this issue in full, we believe that incorporating a broader range of the settings, stimuli, and tasks within which we expect a theory to hold, will help us to develop more generalizable theories.

 Incorporating variation can also help us to revise the constructs underlying our theories.
 For example, \citet{eisenberg2019uncovering} study the putative construct of self-regulation by simultaneously testing many existing self-regulation measures.
 The authors find that these measures do not form a unitary construct.
 Rather, task- and survey-based measures each form distinct, multi-factorial constructs, with individual tasks loading primarily onto a subset of factors.
 That is, two different studies that each use only a single measure for self-regulation may be measuring entirely different constructs.
-By contrast, by substantially varying the tasks we use to measure a theoretical component like self-regulation, we can more fully disentangle the underlying constructs---and thereby improve the extent to which our theories generalize.
+By contrast, by substantially varying the tasks we use to measure a theoretical component like self-regulation, we can more fully disentangle the underlying constructs---and thereby improve the extent to which our theories generalize. \andrew{Likewise, \citet{peterson2021using} collect a large dataset of risky choice judgments, and use it to explore how human choices interpolate between different prior decision-making theories depending on the problem context.}